We're funding emergency and longer term supportive accommodation in Nottingham city centre

-To help Action Housing achieve their goals, we have funded their conversion of an office block into high quality accommodation for young people at risk of homelessness.
+Action Housing provides support and housing to young ex-offenders, care leavers and people with mental health issues.
+Our initial £150,000 grant funded Action Housing's conversion of an office block into high quality accommodation for young people at risk of homelessness.

-Our grant will create six en-suite bedrooms and learning facilities for young people, and also provide tenants with construction training from a dedicated site supervisor who will support them in gaining official qualifications.
+Our grant created six en-suite bedrooms and learning facilities for young people, and provides tenants with construction training from a dedicated site supervisor who supports them in gaining official qualifications.

-The impact of this project goes beyond the regeneration of a building.
-The secure accommodation we have helped create could transform the lives of young people, providing them with onsite training and around-the-clock support to set them up for a more positive future.
+The impact of this project goes beyond the regeneration of a building; it can transform the lives of young people.
+The secure accommodation we have helped create, alongside onsite training and around-the-clock support, will set them up for a brighter future.

 It's not just the tenants who benefit either.
 The skills that these young people learn will empower them to live independently, find employment and make an active contribution to their communities.